aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xps-to-dif/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XPS to DIF in C++ Applications" h2="Convert XPS to DIF in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XPS to DIF?</h2>

+XPS (XML Paper Specification) is a document format developed by Microsoft.
+It is used to store documents in a fixed layout format.
+It is similar to PDF but is not as widely used.
+DIF (Data Interchange Format) is a file format used to store tabular data.
+It is used to exchange data between different applications.
+Converting XPS to DIF is necessary when you need to exchange data between applications that do not support XPS.

+<h2>How Aspose.Total helps for XPS to DIF Conversion?</h2>

+Aspose.Total for C++ is a suite of file format automation libraries that enables developers to easily convert XPS to DIF in C++.
+It consists of three components: Aspose.PDF for C++, Aspose.Cells for C++, and Aspose.Total for C++.
+The process of converting XPS to DIF in C++ is a simple two-step process.

-Converting XPS to DIF in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export XPS to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to DIF.
+In the first step, you can export XPS to XLSX by using Aspose.PDF for C++.
+Aspose.PDF for C++ is a powerful library that enables developers to easily convert XPS to XLSX in C++.
+It supports a wide range of features such as text extraction, image extraction, and page manipulation.

+In the second step, you can convert XLSX to DIF by using Aspose.Cells for C++.
+Aspose.Cells for C++ is a powerful library that enables developers to easily convert XLSX to DIF in C++.
+It supports a wide range of features such as data manipulation, formatting, and charting.

+By using Aspose.Total for C++, developers can easily convert XPS to DIF in C++.
+It is a powerful suite of file format automation libraries that enables developers to easily convert XPS to DIF in C++.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}